-Structures listed on the Record of Protected Structures are indicated on Map 36 along with additions proposed under the Draft Sligo CDP 2017-2023.
+Structures listed on the Record of Protected Structures are indicated on Map 36, which includes additions made upon the adoption of the CDP 2017-2023.

 3.8.3.3 National Inventory of Architectural Heritage

 The National Inventory of Architectural Heritage (NIAH) is a state initiative under the administration of the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs (DAHRRGA) and established on a statutory basis under the provisions of the Architectural Heritage (National Inventory) and Historic Monuments (Miscellaneous Provisions) Act 1999.